-he Learning Support journey is inclusive and transparent.
+he learning support journey is inclusive and transparent.
 We enjoy excellent relationships with our parents which consequently helps the pupils to overcome barriers to their learning through a collaborative process.

 We have an active Learning Support Team, who deliver specialist training to staff and meet with parents when required.
 We have ELSA (Emotional Learning Support Assistants), trained staff, Lego-based therapy leaders, social story groups as well as learning intervention groups.
+We also have a much-loved therapy dog called Ozzy.
 Our aim is to ensure each child has a bespoke, tailored approach to learning.